 It’s a possibility.
 As climate change continues and glaciers and ice sheets continue to melt off, the sea levels will keep rising.

-In recent years, the water has been rising an approximate .13 inches per year.
+In recent years, the water has been rising approximately .13 inches per year.
 Some estimate the sea level will rise anywhere from 10 to 30 inches by the year 2100.
 So while eventually, some islands could be in trouble of going underwater, it will take a long time, and there are a lot of variables that could influence their fate until then.

 How many Caribbean islands are inhabited?

 The Caribbean has over 7,000 islands, with the three primary island groups being the Lesser Antilles, the Greater Antilles, and the Lucayan Archipelago.
-The term island is being generous for some of these patches of land – some are tiny areas of rock, sand, or even coral which would be difficult to inhabit.
+The term island is being generous for some of these patches of land – some are tiny areas of rock, sand, or even coral that would be difficult to inhabit.

 Only approximately 2 percent of the Caribbean’s islands are inhabited, by some estimates.

 Which Caribbean isle is called ‘the nature island”?

 The island, of Dominica, is referred to as “the nature island.
 This is because, compared to the other Caribbean islands, Dominica doesn’t have as many beach resorts.